Kitten Rescued After Running Across 60 Freeway, Getting Stuck in Engine Compartment of Car in Diamond Bar Area

 Although unable to find the male kitten, she could hear him meowing from the engine compartment.

+Ha said she was "taken aback, because that’s not something that happens every day."

-After listening to the woman’s story, Dinh immediately began looking for the kitten.
-His frantic efforts proved successful when, just minutes later, the lieutenant spotted some light brown fur sticking out between the slats of the front grill, according to the release.
+After listening to the woman's story, the couple immediately began looking for the kitten.
+Their frantic efforts proved successful when, just minutes later, the lieutenant spotted some light brown fur sticking out between the slats of the front grill.

+"We knew we had to actually do something then," Ha recalled.
+"We were committed."

 The kitten apparently became trapped when he somehow managed to wedge himself into an inaccessible area of the engine compartment.

-Once he located the cat, Dinh — who describes himself as a “weekend mechanic — unscrewed the panel connecting the undercarriage and bumper, reached behind the grill and saved him.
+Once he located the cat, Dinh -- who describes himself as a "weekend mechanic" -- unscrewed the panel connecting the undercarriage and bumper, reached behind the grill and saved him.

 Ontario Rescue in Montclair picked up the rescued kitten a short time later.
 He was taken to their facility for safekeeping.